Rafael-6fx/Jeager/README.md

 # UJAPI
-### Universal Jaeger Armature Proxy Interface
+### Universal Jaeger Armature Proxy Interface for blender
-### for blender

 A toolkit for transferring animations from Mixamo to custom Blender armatures.

 ## 🚀 Overview

-This project provides a comprehensive workflow and tools for:
+This project aims to provide a comprehensive workflow and tools for:

 - Analyzing and mapping rig structures
 - Creating a universal proxy armature for Mixamo animations